 What do Hyperinflated Lungs Look Like:

-- Echocardiogram – It uses sound waves to create detailed images of the heart’s structure, chambers, and valves.
-It is used to assess overall function and abnormalities in the heart.
+• Echocardiogram – It uses sound waves to create detailed images of the heart’s structure, chambers, and valves.
+In addition, it is also used to assess overall function and abnormalities in the heart.

-Your physician might also perform Pulmonary Function Tests (PFTs) to detect the pulmonary issue.
-It is a series of non-invasive tests that reveal how better and adequately your lungs are performing.
+Additionally, your physician might also perform Pulmonary Function Tests (PFTs) to detect the pulmonary issue.
+Subsequently, it is a series of non-invasive tests that reveal how better and adequately your lungs are performing.
 It calculates lung volume, lung capacity, rates of airflow, and the interchange of gases.

 Radiographic features